copier-org/copier/docs/configuring.md

 the `v2.0.0a1` tag unless this flag is enabled.
 <!-- prettier-ignore-end -->

-Warning:
+!!! warning

     This behavior is new from Copier 5.0.0.
 Before that release, prereleases were never ignored.

-Info:
+!!! info

     It makes no sense to define this in `copier.yml`.